gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 from a local S3A Filesystem connector instance and pass them on to applications to grant them equivalent or restricted access.

-These S3A Delegation Tokens are special in a way that they do not contain password-protected data opaque to clients; they contain the secrets needed to access the relevant S3 buckets and associated services.
+These S3A Delegation Tokens are special in that they do not contain password-protected data opaque to clients; they contain the secrets needed to access the relevant S3 buckets and associated services.

 They are obtained by requesting a delegation token from the S3A filesystem client.
-Issued tokens may be included in job submissions, passed to running applications, etc. This token is specific to an individual bucket; all buckets which a client wishes to work with must have a separate delegation token issued.
+Issued token mey be included in job submissions, passed to running applications, etc. This token is specific to an individual bucket; all buckets which a client wishes to work with must have a separate delegation token issued.